NeutronStarDAO/ConstellationBook-English/src/Glossary.md

 SocialFi is an emerging field that combines social media and decentralized finance.
 By integrating social networks and financial tools, SocialFi provides users with more convenient, interesting and personalized financial services.
 It is expected to change our perception of financial services and make the financial market more socialized, fair and inclusive.

+## Multi-party computation (MPC)

+Multi-party computation (MPC) is a cryptographic protocol that allows multiple nodes that don't trust each other to jointly compute something without revealing their private inputs.

+Let's take a simple example with Alice, Bob and Carol who want to compute the sum of their account balances but don't want to reveal their individual balances to each other.

+They can use a MPC protocol where each party performs encrypted computations using their private data, exchanges intermediate results, and after multiple rounds of calculation, the final result - the sum of all three account balances - can be obtained without any party knowing the inputs of the others.

+In blockchains, MPC is mainly used to manage private keys.
+The private key is split into fragments and held by multiple nodes separately.
+To use this private key, a threshold number of nodes need to participate in the computation to reconstruct the key.

+This distributed approach to private key management ensures both security of the keys and prevents any single node from having full control over the assets.

+MPC increases decentralization in blockchain systems since multiple nodes participate in computation and validation rather than relying on a single central node.
+This enhances the security and reliability of blockchains.

+In short, MPC is like a cryptographic technique that allows nodes to perform computations blindly, protecting privacy while maintaining system reliability.

+## Wallet

+A blockchain wallet is a tool for storing users' digital assets - simply put, it serves as a bank account in the blockchain world.

+For example, if you want to hold and use Bitcoin, you'll need a Bitcoin wallet.
+This wallet will provide you with a Bitcoin address, similar to a bank account number.
+You can receive Bitcoins to this address and also send Bitcoins from this address to others.
+The wallet helps you securely manage the assets in this address.

+Take an Ethereum wallet for another example.
+It stores not only Ether but various ERC-20 token assets, like a digital asset account for multiple cryptocurrencies.
+You can receive and send different tokens using the wallet address.

+The wallet is also responsible for private key management.
+It uses cryptography to generate the public and private keys.
+The public key is used to derive the blockchain address, while the private key is used to authorize transactions.
+Wallet software will require users to set a password to encrypt and protect the private key.

+In summary, just like a physical wallet stores banknotes, a blockchain wallet stores digital assets.
+It enables users to securely control their digital assets and is an essential tool to enter the blockchain world.
+However, it's not advisable to store large amounts of assets in a wallet.
+Reliable third-party custody services should be used instead.

 ## Token